justinhunt/moodle-filter_generico/readme.txt

 [PATH TO MOODLE]/filters.

 Then visit your Moodle server's Site Administration -> Notifications page.
 Moodle will guide you through the installation.
 On the final page of the installation you will be able to register templates.
-You can choose to skip that and do it later from the Generico settings page if you wish.
+You should choose to  skip that and do it later from each template's settings page.
+(Seeing all the templates on one page is too confusing.)

 After installing you will need to enable the Generico filter.
 You can enable the Generico filter when you visit:
 Site Administration / plugins / filters / manage filters